Madeleine Delbrêl: Legacy

 There is a movement advocating for her beatification.
 The Diocese of Créteil opened her cause in 1993.
-On 26 January 2018, Pope Francis signed a decree that Delbrêl had lived a life of heroic virtue, giving her a status in the eyes of the Catholic Church that accords her the title of Venerable.
+On 26 January 2018, Pope Francis signed a decree that Delbrêl had lived a life of heroic virtue, giving her a status in the eyes of the Catholic Church that accords her the title of a Venerable.

 Delbrêl has been cited by Cardinal Roger Etchegaray as an example for young people to follow in "the arduous battle of holiness."